Select a specific section to view, or browse through the questions below.

 Should the district report Estimated Teacher Hire data for our district’s independently reporting charter schools (IRCs)?

 No. Do not report estimated hires for the independently reporting charter schools (IRCs) in your district.
-IRCs will report their Estimated Teacher Hires data (2014–2015) on a Supplemental School Information Form (SIF).
+IRCs will report their Estimated Teacher Hires data on the School Information Form (SIF).

 Where do I obtain blank SIFs to distribute to the schools in my district?